microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 For the purpose of demonstrating the intended usage flow of the system, we will be looking at it from the context of the debugger, rather than viewing this system in isolation.

 When initializing the debugger, the initializing consumer may optionally provide a root DDS(s) they wish to have visualized by the tooling.
-If they do not specify this, then the tooling will not generate any visuals.
+If they do not specify this, then the tooling will not generate any visual descriptors.

 To initiate "rendering" (generating visual summary trees), the consumer passes the `GET_ROOT_DATA_VISUALIZATIONS` to request the "root" visual summary.
 This call will return a flat list of "handle" nodes, which include a unique identifier assigned by the system for the corresponding DDS.